 Depending on how your system is programmed, some of your feature buttons may be "user-programmable."
-If so, you can program them with any of the feature codes listed in the back of this user guide or with extension numbers.
+If so, you can program them with any of the feature codes listed in the back of this user guide.
 The buttons on the Mini-DSS can also be programmed as feature buttons.
 In addition, you can combine the feature button and Station Speed-Dial functions to program a feature button to dial an outside number.

-NOTE: You cannot program secondary extension buttons as feature buttons (see Programming Secondary Extension Buttons on page 67).
+NOTE: You cannot program secondary extension buttons as feature buttons (see Programming Secondary Extension Buttons on page 62).